-This guide will show you how to find information to help keep children safe online when using games consoles and portable media players.
+This guide will show you how to find information to help keep children safe online, including on games consoles, tablets and other smart devices.

-Here are the options offered by some of the more popular games consoles:
+Here are the options offered by some of the most popular devices:

-• Both the Sony Playstation 3 and Sony PSP have parental control settings that restrict the types of games that can be played and downloaded, as well as video content that can be viewed.
+- The Sony PSP, PS3, PS4 and PS Vita have parental control settings that restrict the types of games that can be played and downloaded, as well as video content that can be viewed.
 Parental controls are usually found either on the home screen, or in the security settings.